sr99622/Cayenue/README.md

 * <h3>Down Arrow</h3>

   The Down Arrow will move to the next file without stopping the current file.
 Use the Enter key to start playing the newly highlighted file.

+### ]--[ &nbsp;&nbsp;  File Break

+When a video file is open and still receiving data from a camera, attempting to view the contents of the file will cause an error message.
+Clicking the File Break button will close the currently selected file and open a new file to continue receiving data from the camera.
+The newly opened file will save a number of seconds of video prior to the break so that there is some overlap between the two files and no data is lost.
+This functionality allows immediate playback for the most recent video files.

 ### Progress / Seek Indicator